mpanighetti/dnd5e-rhythmancy/ch-3-rhythmancy-classes.md

 # Chapter 3: Rhythmancy Classes

-This section includes new subclass options with abilities centered around the use of rhythmancy magic.
+This section includes two new subclass options with abilities centered around the use of rhythmancy magic: the College of Legends for the bard and the Wild Composer for the ranger.

 ## Bard